MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/external-sharing-overview.md

 If Azure B2B integration is enabled, recipients will go through the Azure B2B invitation which may prompt them to sign in or use a one-time passcode, depending on your organization's settings in Azure B2B.

-More information about this feature can be found at .[SharePoint and OneDrive integration with Azure AD B2B](./sharepoint-azureb2b-integration.md).)
+More information about this feature can be found at [SharePoint and OneDrive integration with Azure AD B2B](./sharepoint-azureb2b-integration.md).
 > [!NOTE]
 > Sites can't be shared with people unless they have a Microsoft account or a work or school account in Azure AD.